EArmen/pn-junction-modeling/README.md

-# A Reproducible Python-Based Approach for Teaching the Equilibrium p–n Junction
+# A Reproducible Python-Based Approach for Teaching the Equilibrium p–n Junction through analytical and numerical modelling

 This repository contains the materials associated with the article: